izderadicka/rest2backbone/readme.md

 Intro
 =====

 This project aims to made easier to develop django application with REST API and rich clients, that are using this API via **[backbone.js](http://backbonejs.org)**.
-In django it uses **[djangorestframework](http://django-rest-framework.org)**  to quickly define RESTful API.
+In Django it uses **[djangorestframework](http://django-rest-framework.org)**  to quickly define RESTful API.

 Key features:
 -------------
-- Generates models and collection definitions in JS from resources and models definitions in django.
+- Generates models and collection definitions in JS from resources and models definitions in Django.
 - Backbone Models should contain (as per models/resources definitions in Django):
  * default values
  * validations